-The retrieval algorithms to produce vertical columns of CO_2 and CH_4 need as input for each scene the temperature vertical profile, pressure vertical profile, specific humidity vertical profile, and wind speed.
+The retrieval algorithms to produce vertical columns of CO2 and CH4 need as input for each scene the temperature vertical profile, pressure vertical profile, specific humidity vertical profile, and wind speed.
 Here, temperature and pressure are needed to calculate absorption cross sections, the specific humidity vertical profile is needed to account for water vapor absorption, and the wind speed is needed to calculate the Fresnel reflection contribution on a rough ocean surface.
 The meteorological data mentioned above will be taken from the ECMWF model.

 Originating system: ECMWF has developed one of the most comprehensive earth-system models available anywhere.
 The ECMWF model is uses the '4D-Var' data assimilation approach, which provides a physically consistent best fit to observations.
-For this project the ERA-5, ERA-interim archive as well as the operational archive is of importance.
-Here, the ERA interim data are used to produce the time series up to August 2019.
-From August 2019 onward the ERA-5 archive are implemented.

-Data class: Model Required ECMWF data: Class: ERA interim Stream: Atmospheric model Type: Analysis Dates: 01/02/2019 to 01/08/2019 Time: 00:00:00, 06:00:00, 12:00:00, 18:00:00 for the Essential Climate Variable (ECV) Greenhouse Gases (GHG) Version 1.1

-Algorithm Theoretical Basis Document Version 1 (ATBDv1) - RemoTeC GOSAT-2 SRFP

-Page 11
+For this project the ERA-5 data are used.

+Data class: Model

+Required ECMWF data:

+Class: ERA-5

+Stream: Atmospheric model

+Type: Analysis

+Dates: 01/08/2019 to present

+Time: 00:00:00,03:00:00, 06:00:00, 09:00:00, 12:00:00, 15:00:00, 18:00:00, 21:00:00

-Spatial grid: N128 Quasi-regular Gaussian grid (~0.7°) Parameters at model levels:
+Spatial grid: T639 Quasi-uniform Gaussian grid (~0.28°, 31km)

+Parameters at model levels: